-The sauna is the first part of a larger initiative that will also include the construction of unique forest accommodations.
-The sauna is idyllically located in a beautiful cultural landscape by the Telemark Canal – right between Lunde and the Vrangfoss lock, along National Cycle Route No. 2.
+The sauna is just the first step in a larger project that will also include unique forest cabins for overnight stays.
+Beautifully located in the cultural landscape along the Telemark Canal, the raft sits between Lunde and the famous Vrangfoss lock, right on National Cycle Route No. 2.

 Ulefos Hovedgaard offers guided tours in beautiful natural surroundings.
 Here you can see…